MC-DeltaT/cpu-performance-demos/macro-fusion/README.md

 ## Overview

-A demonstration of macro-op fusion, an optimisation where two consecutive instructions combine into one micro-instruction for execution within the CPU.
+Macro-op fusion is an optimisation where two consecutive instructions combine into one micro-instruction for execution within the CPU.
 This reduces resource usage in all stages of the pipeline after decoding, possibly increasing execution throughput.

 ## Requirements